nascarsayan/mern-kce/day3/backend/README.md

     In our backend, we are using the port 2000 to run the server.
 So, all requests will be made to `http://localhost:2000/<some-URL-path>`.

 4. Add sample routes for assignments : LIST and GET by ID.

+5. Add PUT, POST and DELETE routes for assignments.
+    1. Install `body-parser` and use it as a middleware to parse the request body as JSON.
+[Reference](https://expressjs.com/en/resources/middleware/body-parser.html)
+    This is required to parse the request body in POST and PUT requests. `npm i body-parser`